kcartlidge/ruthless/README.md

 - The new HTML and the YAML are then passed through *Liquid* for fast templating
 - You can see [more about Liquid templating here](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers)
 - The results are written to matching folders in the output
+  - The resulting HTML is tidied up (indentation etc)
-- Files named `*.txt` are also passed through *Liquid*, but are not treated as Markdown.
-They will be written inside `<pre>` tags.
+- Files named `*.txt` are also passed through *Liquid*, but are not treated as Markdown
+  - The content will be written inside `<pre>` tags
+  - Despite not being Markdown, YAML frontmatter is still supported for the title etc
-- Other file types are copied across unchanged.
+- Other file types are copied across unchanged

 ---